KeppySoftware/OmniMIDI/DeveloperContent/KDMAPI.md

 <hr />

 ### **IsKDMAPIAvailable**
-A generic check, useful for people who want to see if KSDAPI v1.2+ is available.<br />
+A generic check, useful for people who want to see if KDMAPI v1.2+ is available.<br />
 You NEED to call this function at least once, in order to switch the KSDAPI status value in the debug window to active.<br />
 There are no arguments available, and you have to manually catch the exception, if the function isn't available.